JSlowik/commacloner/README.md

 Configurations are loaded into CommaCloner via YAML.  [examples/config.yaml](examples/config.yaml) contains a basic template for setting up the application

+When creating bots in 3commas, your source bot will have all the deal start conditions.
+Once configured, copy your bot a second time into the exchange account of your choosing, and change the "Deal Start Condition" to "Manually/API".

+Note that source and destination bots can be configured any way you wish, they don't HAVE to match in terms of base/safety order sizes, max safety trades, etc. All that matters is that the destination bot has the same pairs available as the source bot (with exceptions, see "Overrides").

 ## Startup
 Use the following command to startup
 ```bash